 With their golden colouring and dark-eyed good looks, Jersey cows will be a familiar sight if you’re exploring the island.
-Find out when you’re mostly likely to catch a glimpse and maybe even share a head scratch with these gorgeous, friendly ladies.
+Find out when you’re most likely to catch a glimpse of a Jersey cow and maybe even share a head scratch with these gorgeous, friendly ladies.
 We’ve also shared some of the top spots to get a taste of the dairy products our Jersey breed are world famous for producing.

 A brief history.